IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/co2emissions.md

 # Requirements
 CO2 Emissions transparency is an essential topic in order to move toward a more sustainable industry.
-IATA has been addressing CO2 Emissions measurement methodology, joint with ICAO, in the Recommended Practice 1678, more details can be found on IATA’s website dedicated page: https://www.iata.org/en/programs/cargo/sustainability/carbon-footprint/
+IATA has been addressing CO2 Emissions measurement methodology, joint with ICAO, in the Recommended Practice 1678, more details can be found on IATA’s website dedicated page: [Cargo CO2 Emissions Measurement](https://www.iata.org/en/programs/cargo/sustainability/carbon-footprint/)

 Our objective is to provide necessary information in the data model to be able to calculate or predict CO2 emissions for transport movements.
 Required information relate to:
 - Typical CO2 coefficient
 - Distance of the transport movement, calculated and measured